JSRFcomRestoration/JSRFdotcom/README.md

 # How to download code

-Method 1: Click the `Code` button and then click `Download Zip` Method 2: Install `git` if you ha ven't already.
+Method 1: Click the `Code` button and then click `Download Zip` Method 2: Install `git` if you haven't already.
 Then in terminal or cmd do this command: `git clone https://github.com/JSRFcomRestoration/JSRFdotcom/main`.

 # Contributors Note